tessamcdonnel/STAT-217-R-Course/chapter7.md

 The data set `anorexia` is from a random sample so the observations can be treated as independent.

-In this exercise, you will be checking the normality assumption for the `Postwt` variable in `anorexia`.
+In this exercise, you will be checking the normality assumption for the `Postwt` variable in the `anorexia` data set.

 *The normality assumption is met if a histogram of the variable looks approximately symmetric and bell-shaped OR if the sample size in each group is larger than 30*